a cold drizzly day in early 1998 [long before the NSA

 hostility toward biblical Christianity:

-Remember, the new set of global values, based
+The new set of global values are based

 Our political, legal and education systems